 Under the Convention, Belarus originally proposed a target of -5 to

-Belarus proposed a target of -8% relative to 1990 emissions by 2020.
+-10% relative to 1990 emissions by 2020.
 This has now been clarified to -8% relative to 1990 levels by 2020.
 The target is still conditional on access to the Kyoto flexible mechanisms, intensification of technology transfer, capacity building and experience enhancement for Belarus.
-For the 2020 pledge, we assume the most recent inventory data for 1990 as the bases.
+For the 2020 pledge, we assume the most recent inventory data for 1990 as the basis.
 These are substantially higher than the emissions stated in the initial report.
-Therefore, despite an unchanged pledge, the actual emissions allowed by the pledge for 2020 are higher than for the first commitment period and the emissions pathway shows growing emissions from 2012 to 2020.
+Therefore, despite an unchanged pledge from the first commitment period, the actual emissions allowed by the pledge for 2020 are higher than for the first commitment period and the emissions pathway shows growing emissions from 2012 to 2020.

 Date of pledge

-Belarus (2012) Information by Parties included in Annex I listed in annex 1 to decision 1/CMP.7 on their quantified emission limitation or reduction objectives for the second commitment period under the Kyoto Protocol
+Belarus (2012).
+Information by Parties included in Annex I listed in annex 1 to decision 1/CMP.7 on their quantified emission limitation or reduction objectives for the second commitment period under the Kyoto Protocol

-Belarus (2009) Submission on definitions, modalities, rules and guidelines for the treatment of land use, land-use change and forestry (LULUCF) in the post 2012 period Source: 30 April 2009, FCCC/KP/AWG/2009/MISC.11
+Belarus (2009).
+Submission on definitions, modalities, rules and guidelines for the treatment of land use, land-use change and forestry (LULUCF) in the post 2012 period Source: 30 April 2009, FCCC/KP/AWG/2009/MISC.11

-Belarus (2008) Submission on additional and updated available information on the analysis of mitigation potential and the scale of greenhouse emission reduction, FCCC/KP/AWG/2008/MISC.4
+Belarus (2008).
+Submission on additional and updated available information on the analysis of mitigation potential and the scale of greenhouse emission reduction, FCCC/KP/AWG/2008/MISC.4